Psychology Conversion (MSc) 2025 entry

 Teaching

-Over two semesters, students will take nine compulsory modules.
+Over two semesters, students will take nine modules covering fundamental aspects of psychology.
 The modules are taught through lectures, seminars, workshops and tutorials.

 Class sizes range up to 150 students for lectures and up to 25 students for seminars, workshops, and tutorials.